savindusihilel/LaMini-Text-Summarizer-App/README.md

 ```

 ## Usage
 - **Upload PDF**: When you open the app, you'll be prompted to upload a PDF file.
+Store the PDF file in `data` before uploading.
 - **Summarize**: Once uploaded, click the "Summarize" button to generate a summary of the document.
 - **View Results**: The app will display the PDF on one side and the summary on the other.